 - Layout: Have a consistent layout for your content either landscape or portrait.
 It keeps the focus on your work and won't give the viewer any unnecessary distractions.

 - Creative Process: Show your creative process from development of the concept to the final product - we're just as interested in development sketchbooks as we are in the final piece.

 - Edit: The key to any piece of work is the editing process.
 Make sure to edit your portfolio to only include your absolute best work.

-If you need some portfolio inspo, check out the work of end of year creative exhibitions at the college you’re applying to.
-This will give you an idea of where the course is supposed to take you and also an idea of the type of work students are creating and the types of portfolios they create.
+If you need some portfolio inspiration, check out the end of year creative exhibitions at the college you’re applying to.
+This will give you an idea of where the course will take you, the type of work students are producing and the types of portfolios they create.

 Here are some fashion portfolio examples from our recent fashion graduate, Sarah Murphy's final project lookbook, to give you some inspiration: